wds4/tribal-tapestry/essays/draft/virtueSignal.md

 And what's wrong with wanting to belong?
 To be a part of something greater than ourselves?
 It is, indeed, one of our most basic spiritual needs.

+## What is virtue?

+For the sake of this essay, virtue is defined as loyalty to tbe tribe.
+And loyalty is demonstrated by incorporation of the tribal narrative; in particular, internalization of the tribal narrative fiction, those elements of the tribal tapestry that outsiders reject due to toxicity.
+No one scores points with the tribe for agreeing that water is wet.
+But if you endorse and internalize the toxic elements, it is evidence of loualty.
+The more toxic the threads, the greater the expense incurred for incorporating those threads into the fiber of your being, the greater the (apparent) virtue.
+Of course, no test is perfect.
+But

+## Common elements of toxicity within the tribal tapestry

+Two almost universal categories of threads:

+First, the belief that WE are not toxic.
+OK maybe sometimes, but always for a good reason.
+But THEM, on the other hand; toxicity knows no bounds.

+Second: some variation on the theme of altruism is frequently (always?) used as the basis for the tribal narrative fiction.

+## The problem

+I conjecture that the trigger for toxic tribalism is a rise, for whatever reason, of *intra-tribal* competition.
+Too many people who think they deserve eleite status withihn the tribe, but not enough chairs to go around.
+Imagine a game of musical chairs.
+When times are good and the number of chairs is increasing, there is little need for virtue signaling.
+But when the chairs are being taken away (or the number of players is increasing),

+When virtue signaling spins out of control, takes on a life of its own, we see the creation of new virtue signals, each more toxic than the ones that came before it.
+In times of such stress, the tribal narrative itself changes over time.
+We see new beliefs, new virtue signals, with new elements of toxicity that would have beenj rejected yesterday, but are endorsed with great conviction today.
+Typically accompanied by a healthy (then again, perhaps unhealthy) dose of moral indignation.
+Gotta be convincing.

+At any given time, it may be difficult to discern what proportion of tribal members are *true believers* and what percentage are simply doing what they perceive needs to be done to survive.
+At any given time, there are likely some true beleivers and some who are not.
+But consider Solzhenitsin: they are lying, we know they are lying, they know we know they are lying, etc. So it is conceivable that EVERYONE knows the toxic elemebnts of the tribal tapestry are false and/or internaly inconsistent, yet no one is willing to say so.
+Why?
+Because it's impossible to form society without tribes, and it's impossible to form tribes without tribal tapestries, and it's impossible to form tribal tapestries without unique patterns, and it's impossible to do that without toxic threads.
+Also, it's impossible to form society without virtue signals, and those require toxic threads as one of the essential ingredients.
+There simply is no virtue signaling without being faced with a difficult choice.
+And no difficult choices without toxic threads.

 ## My challenge to you

 In summary, a virtue signal has three primary components: